raffaeleflorio/qubes-url-redirector/README.md

   - Chrome/Chromium (according API's reference from 42 onwards)

 # How to install
 Currently there is only a signed package for Firefox.
-The installation in Chrome is manual.
+The installation in Chrome is manual.<br>
 In both case you need to clone this repo.
-It also contains a submodule ([webextension-browser-proxy](https://github.com/raffaeleflorio/webextension-browser-proxy) as dependency.
+It also contains a submodule ([webextension-browser-proxy](https://github.com/raffaeleflorio/webextension-browser-proxy) as dependency.<br>
 Every commit is signed.
 You can get my key through https://pgp.mit.edu or through https://raffaeleflorio.github.io.
 The **fingerprint** is: _5527 116A DB00 1157 5877  8038 53D6 2C23 CF68 1104_.

 #### Firefox